 If you wanna enjoy multiple backup drives in one at the same time, CBackup can meet your need with ease.
 Also, if the cloud storage of single cloud drive is not enough for you, you can try combined cloud to get unlimited free cloud storage with CBackup.
 The steps are as follows.

-2. Click My Storage and then Add Cloud, select your cloud drive, such as Dropbox and click Add.
+2. Click Storage and then select your cloud drive, such as Dropbox and click Authorize Now.

 ✎Tips: Please authorize CBackup to access your Dropbox files.
 Repeat it to add other Dropbox accounts or Google Drive, OneDrive accounts as long as you have.

-3. Click on My Storage > + > New Combined Cloud in turn.
+3. Click on Storage > +Add Combined Cloud in turn.

 4. Edit the task name if you want and tick all the cloud drives you added before, and tab Next.

-5. To change the order of the cloud drives, click the up and down triangle icon, and click OK.
+5. To change the order of the cloud drives, click the up and down triangle icon, and click Combine.

-✎Tip: If you wanna backup your files into New Combined Cloud, just create New Task and select Local Files/Cloud Files as backup source and Combined Cloud as its destination.
+✎Tip: If you wanna backup your files into New Combined Cloud, just create Backup PC to Combined Cloud under the Backup tab and select files on your computer as backup source and Combined Cloud as its destination.
 Finally, just click Start Backup to start your backup task.

 Bonus Tip 2: Enjoy cloud to cloud backup with CBackup

-1. Click the Backup Tasks tab, then hit New Task button.
+1. Click the Backup tab, then hit Backup Public Cloud to Public Cloud button.

-3. Hit Settings at the bottom left of the window, tick Enable schedule backup under Scheduled Backup, select one time only, daily, weekly, or monthly.
+3. Hit Settings at the bottom left of the window, tick Set a backup schedule for automated backup under Scheduler, select one time only, daily, weekly, or monthly.

 4. Press Start Backup and it will backup files from OneDrive to Google Drive automatically.